The Osprey or Western Meadowlark for State Bird? You Decide.

 At least that process would help educate children about our native birds—so something positive could come out of this foolishness.

 So, which species do you think should be our state bird?
-The western meadowlark, osprey, or some other bird?
+The Western Meadowlark, Osprey, or some other bird?
 Or, heaven help us, maybe we should have a separate state songbird and state bird of prey?